-When the Engineer has acknowledged in writing that the project site (including material sources, disposal sites, etc) has been finally stabilized and storm water discharges from construction activities authorized by this permit has ceased, or
+- 1. The Project site (including material sources, and disposal sites) has been finally stabilized and that storm water discharges from construction activities authorized by this permit have ceased, or - 2.
+The construction activity operator (as defined in the NPDES General Permit) has changed.

-2. When the construction activity operator (as defined in the MPDES General Permit) has changed and the Engineer provides written notification that the Contractor's responsibilities with respect to compliance with the NPDES General Permit on the project have ceased.